|...All About Tollgate Welsh Terriers...

 Tollgate Terriers started with Cambrian Aur Coron (aka “Bud”), bought as a

 show dog in 1990.
 He tried very hard in the show ring without much success,

 but his true calling was a beloved pet and Ambassador for the Breed, a post he

-After a few false starts, finally I was able to buy my first good bitch, Ch Rattletrap
+After a few false starts, finally I was able to buy my first good bitch, Ch

-and a daughter of the incomparable Ch Kirkwood Top
+Hofer (Rattletrap), and a daughter of the incomparable Ch Kirkwood Top

 Brass.
 Molly’s excellent show ring performance was eclipsed by her prowess as

 a dam of champions.
 Though Molly only gave me one litter before going to live

 to produce champions.
 Her sons, daughters and collateral relatives are now my

 breeding stock.
 Her grandchildren, most of whom are still in the show ring, will

 carry on her legacy.
 Molly now lives at Briggsdale Kennel, a hale and hearty 10

 |Meet The Owner: Becky Eterno

 I am a small hobby breeder of high-quality Welsh Terriers located in suburban Kendall County, Texas.
-I breed for show and pets,
+I breed for show and

-and at other regional specialties, sometimes even with me at the helm!
+Pennsylvania and at other regional specialties, sometimes even with me at the helm!

 I’ve been active in our national club, WTCA, since joining in 1992.
-I have served the WTCA as Corresponding Secretary, Welsh
+I have served the WTCA as Corresponding Secretary,

-area.
+San Antonio area.
 The parent club makes the decisions and policies which affect the welfare of the breed, and it’s important

 to me to make sure we do our best for Welsh terriers, whether they are conformation, agility, obedience or earthdog

 competitors.
 Or just beloved pets, which all Welshes eventually become, whatever their previous careers.
 Whether or not I

 have puppies or dogs available, I’m always happy to talk to people about the breed at shows or via phone and email.